 What would it take for Ebola or any other virus that spreads through contact with bodily fluids to become airborne?
-This was a central talking point in 2014, when there was a debate about whether or not Ebola was about to make the leap and become an airborne pathogen.
-It’s a really scary thought to think that a mere sneeze could potentially sentence you to death.
+This was a central talking point in 2014 when there was a debate about whether or not Ebola was about to make the leap and become an airborne pathogen.
 Of course, the story created paranoia amongst the general population.
 But how likely is it for a virus to become airborne, and is your time better spent worrying about meteors colliding with the Earth?

 The Quest to Understanding Viruses

 I’ll begin by giving you a little background on what a virus is because it’s important to understand how it replicates in order to understand how a virus could become airborne.

 The discovery of viruses began in 1892 when the scientist Ivanoski noticed something peculiar one day.
 Ivanovsky, who was experimenting with tobacco leaves infected with the tobacco mosaic virus, observed that after crushing infected tobacco leaves into an extract and passing it through a Chamberland filter-candle the extract still remained infectious.

 This was a strange occurrence because the Chamberland filter-candle should have trapped all the bacteria that were in the extract.
 As important as this discovery was, Ivanoski would wrongly conclude that the source of the infection was a toxin because it appeared to be soluble.

 Flash forward to 1898 when a scientist by the name of Martinus Beijerinck would prove in no uncertain terms that the infectious agent was not simply, very small bacteria.
 He placed the filtered, bacteria-free extract in agar gel and noticed that the infectious agent migrated, a feat that would be impossible for bacteria to accomplish.
 He would later name the agent 'contagium vivum fluidum' or contagious living fluid.